DrBenjamin/OpenAI/README.md

 Playground for using OpenAI ChatGPT and Hugging Face state-of-the-art diffusion models for image, text and audio generation in PyTorch.

-## Installation of the Hugging Face models
+## Local Installation to use the Hugging Face models

 Download the [Package](https://github.com/DrBenjamin/OpenAI/archive/refs/heads/main.zip) and install the needed libraries with